GIS4WRF/gis4wrf/README.md

     - [Copyright and Licence](#copyright-and-licence)

 ## Installation
-If you are already familiar with QGIS and have the latest version of QGIS 3 on your system, you can find GIS4WRF ready to be installed from the `Plugins` > `Manage and Install Plugins...` menu.
+If you are already familiar with QGIS and have the latest version of QGIS 3 on your system, you can find GIS4WRF ready to be downloaded and installed from the `Plugins` > `Manage and Install Plugins...` menu.
 If you are not familiar with QGIS or are encountering issues with the installation, please refer to the [installation guide](INSTALL.md).

 ## Documentation
 Documentation on how to use GIS4WRF can be found directly in GIS4WRF under the `Home` tab.
 At each release of GIS4WRF, we bundle the most up-to-date documentation found in the [GIS4WRF documentation repository](https://github.com/GIS4WRF/gis4wrf-docs).
-If you find a mistake in the documentation, would like to contribute or simply browse the documentation outside QGIS, please refer to the [GIS4WRF documentation repository](https://github.com/GIS4WRF/gis4wrf-docs).
+If you find a mistake in the documentation, would like to contribute or simply browse the documentation outside of QGIS, please refer to the [GIS4WRF documentation repository](https://github.com/GIS4WRF/gis4wrf-docs).

 ## How to reference GIS4WRF
 We ask to please acknowledge our work by citing and referencing both, the GIS4WRF paper and the GIS4WRF software in the following way: